Archive for August 2008

 Standish and others tell us that a significant percentage of projects fail for one reason or another.
 Many of these are projects that could have been saved by timely action, but instead end in ignominy due to inaction by various stakeholders.
 Transfixed by impending doom, those responsible are content to let problems fester until the potential for disaster translates to reality.

-That’s when the proverbial hits the fan: project sponsors demand explanations about what went wrong, and how, and why.
+That’s when the proverbial stinky stuff hits the fan: project sponsors demand explanations about what went wrong, and how, and why.
 Above all, they want to know who is responsible.
-That’s when the finger pointing starts, culminating in the identification of the scapegoat.
+Then the finger pointing begins, culminating in the identification of the scapegoat.
 Once identified, the scapegoat is blamed, pilloried, and if he or she is really unfortunate (or the sponsor really ticked off), sacked.